bazel-contrib/rules_nodejs/docs/Built-ins.md

 #### `newline`

-one of ["auto", "unix", "windows"]: line endings to use. "auto"
+Line endings to use.
+One of ["auto", "unix", "windows"].

+    "auto" for platform-determined
+    "unix" for LF
-    for platform-determined, "unix" for LF, and "windows" for CRLF.
+    "windows" for CRLF

 Defaults to `"auto"`